francescopapaleo/neural-audio-spring-reverb/README.md

 --crop 3200
 ```

-### The following scripts are still work in progress
+## Test

-To test the model on new data execute from terminal:
+To test the model on the test set, use the following command:

 ```terminal
 python test.py